Pulmonary Embolism (PE)

 Surgery may be needed in some cases of severe embolism.
 Removal of the embolus from the pulmonary artery may be lifesaving.
 Surgery is also used to remove long-standing pulmonary artery clots that cause persistent shortness of breath and high pressures in the pulmonary artery (chronic thromboembolic pulmonary hypertension [CTEPH]).

 A filter can be placed via a catheter in the main vein in the abdomen that drains blood from the legs and pelvis to the right side of the heart.
-Such a filter can be used if emboli recur despite anticoagulant treatment or if anticoagulants cannot be used initially for some reason such as ongoing bleeding. .
+Such a filter can be used if emboli recur despite anticoagulant treatment or if anticoagulants cannot be used initially for some reason such as ongoing bleeding.
 Because clots generally originate in the legs or pelvis, a filter usually prevents them from being carried into the pulmonary artery.
-Newer filters are removable (retrievable).
+Some filters are removable (retrievable).
 Removal helps prevent some complications that can occur when filters are left in place permanently.

 Inferior Vena Cava Filters: One Way to Prevent Pulmonary Embolism